robinozer/portfolio4/README.md

 -   Admin can create, view, update and delete users.

 ## Further Features to implement ##
-- Prevent bookings outside of the restaurant's opening hours.
-At the moment a user can request a booking at any time and date in the future, and it's up to the admin to not accept the booking if the time is not right.
-- When a user submits invalid form input for a new booking, the form clears and they get a red error alert prompting them to enter valid information.
-For smoother UX, the old information could prepopulate the fields, meaning the user would not have to re-enter all information from scratch.
-This is only the case when creating new bookings, not updating old ones.

 - The home page can display a menu, information about the restaurant, a picture, opening hours and more advanced styling to make the experience more lively.
 - The system can allow for multiple table occupancies.
-- The feature for preventing a user from making double bookings could be developed so that the user id is used in identifying the owner of the booking.

 ## Technologies Used ##
-- [GitPod](https://gitpod.io/) was used to write, edit and commit the code, [GitHub](https://github.com/) was used for storage and version control.
+- [GitPod](https://gitpod.io/) was used to write, edit and commit the code, [GitHub](https://github.com/) for storage and version control.
 - [ElephantSQL](https://www.elephantsql.com/) was used as PostgreSQL database for the project.
 - [Heroku](https://www.heroku.com/) was used for deployment and testing.